Your Christmas trash is someone else’s op shop treasure

 As well as making the day of another shopper, your generous gift means we can continue our work to support vulnerable children through important programs that keep kids healthy, educated and safe in Australia and around the world.

-Money raised from sales at Save the Children op shops goes directly to fund things like nutrition screening and immunisation programs, education programs that keep kids in school and making sure we’re ready to support and protect children when the next deadly cyclone or bushfire hits.
-Right now, money raised from our op shops and generous supporters are supporting kids affected by bushfires in child friendly spaces located in evacuation centres across Australia.
+Money raised from sales at Save the Children Op Shops goes directly to fund things like nutrition screening and immunisation programs, education programs that keep kids in school and making sure we’re ready to support and protect children when the next deadly cyclone or bushfire hits.

 Where can you donate?

-Save the Children op shops are located in convenient locations in every state and territory in Australia, staffed by friendly volunteers.
+Save the Children Op Shops are located in convenient locations across the country and are staffed by friendly volunteers.

 You can donate your goods during the opening hours of any op shop.
 Simply hand over to a staff member or pop them in the donation bin near the front of the store.

 With the new year, it’s time for a new start.
-Start by decluttering what you don’t want and help give vulnerable children what they so desperately need.
+If you are looking for ways to start the year right and support children, why not start by decluttering what you don’t want and help give vulnerable children what they so desperately need?